 Children’s Health Scotland supports Care Experienced Week 2019 – a week that runs from 18 to 25 October 2019 and celebrates children and young people who are currently experiencing or have left formal care.

 News and Events

-The Scottish Government is seeking views on how best to incorporate the UN’s ‘gold standard’ for children’s rights into Scots Law and improve the lives of children and young people.
-The United Nations Convention on the Rights of the Child (UNCRC) is the most complete statement of children’s rights ever produced.
+Our views on how best to incorporate the UN’s ‘gold standard’ for children’s rights into Scots law and improve the lives of children and young people has now been submitted.

 healthandcare.scot, Scotland’s Health and Care News Channel, is today urging parents and carers to make sure their child is protected from flu this winter by taking part in flu vaccination programmes.